status-im/nimbus-eth2/docs/the_nimbus_book/src/data-dir.md

 ### `db`

 The `db` folder contains historical chain data and information about the latest observed state of the chain.
-If you remove the `db` folder, the beacon node will have to resync the next chain.
+If you remove the `db` folder, the beacon node will have to resync.

 ### `secrets` and `validators`